Categories

 Sponsored by LiveCareer

 Every company wants to attract hot young talent, but seasoned recruiters have learned that what worked ten years ago doesn’t have the same results today.
-Each generation has its own “love language” when it comes to the workplace, and, for that reason, Millennials and Gen Z respond to different things than their older generations.
+Each generation has its own “love language” when it comes to the workplace, and for that reason, Millennials and Gen Z respond to different things than their older generations.

-For employers, learning to write job ads that speak to what appeals to today’s young workers is critical to drawing the best of the best in your organization, and increasing retention.
+For employers, learning to write job ads that speak to what appeals to today’s young workers is critical to drawing the best of the best in your organization and increasing retention.
 But how do recruiters and hiring managers learn to speak their language?

 With Millennials and Gen Z making up almost half of the population, according to a report by Nielsen, connecting with this massive group is critical to the success of your future recruiting endeavors.
-We’ve identified four important points that employers should keep in mind as they write job ads designed to recruit younger workers.
+We’ve identified four important points employers should keep in mind as they write job ads to recruit younger workers.

 Tap into What They Care About

 For younger workers, corporate responsibility – or acts of service – are incredibly important.
-In fact, LiveCareer’s recently released 2018 Job-Hopping Report found that the importance Millennials and Gen Z place on volunteer work are pretty staggering.
-The report found that members of Gen Z include volunteer work on their resumes 38 percent more often than Millennials, 140 percent more than often than Gen Xers, and 420 percent more often than Baby Boomers.
+In fact, LiveCareer’s recently released Job-Hopping Report found that the importance Millennials and Gen Z place on volunteer work is pretty staggering.
+The report found that members of Gen Z include volunteer work on their resumes 38 percent more often than Millennials, 140 percent more often than Gen Xers, and 420 percent more often than Baby Boomers.

 Focus on Future Learning

 If they exist, detail your professional development opportunities.
-Tuition reimbursement, time off to take online courses, management training, and other professional development opportunities can attract young workers who are looking to grow their careers.
+Tuition reimbursement, time off to take online courses, management training, and other professional development opportunities can attract young workers looking to grow their careers.
 If your company doesn’t already offer these opportunities, consider adding them.
 There are offerings available that will fit any organization’s budget.

 Pay Attention to Transferrable Skills, Not Years of Experience